kkensuke/myjb-en/_sources/pages/latex/settings.md

 ## Let's compile your $\LaTeX$ file!
 Let's make a test latex directory.
 Please download `article-template` from [here](https://github.com/kkensuke/latex-template).
 Then, open the directory in VScode.
-You can edit `main.tex` and compile it by `cmd + S` (Mac).
+You can edit `intro.tex` and compile it by `cmd + S` (Mac).
 Finally, you will get the modified `main.pdf` in the same directory.

 The directory structure is as follows:
 ```